Walgreens The Thread

 What causes premature and early menopause?

-Undergoing pelvic radiation therapy or chemotherapy could damage the ovaries and lead to early or premature menopause.
+• Cancer treatment: Undergoing pelvic radiation therapy or chemotherapy could damage the ovaries and lead to early or premature menopause.
 The younger a person is when they go through cancer treatment, the less likely they are to experience menopause at an early age.

+• Autoimmune diseases and viral illnesses: Women with an autoimmune disease may experience early menopause.
+However, this doesn’t happen often.
+When it does occur, early menopause is usually due to the immune system attacking the ovaries.
 Some viral infections like mumps may cause early menopause.
 HIV and AIDS can also cause early menopause if not controlled with medication.
 Women with HIV usually have more severe hot flashes during perimenopause.

-ME/CFS is a condition that causes tiredness, muscle and joint pain, memory loss, headaches and other symptoms.
+• Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS): ME/CFS is a condition that causes tiredness, muscle and joint pain, memory loss, headaches and other symptoms.
 It has been associated with a higher prevalence of early or premature menopause.

-In up to 50% of women who go through premature or early menopause, there is no clear cause.
+• No identifiable cause: For many women who go through premature or early menopause, there is no clear cause.

 What are the signs of premature menopause?